gummikana/NoMoreMoney/rules.md

 -------------

 1. The Crash Track
-Choose if you want to play the short (4 crashes) or the long (5 crashes) game and set the Crash Track card that side upwards on the table.
+Decide if you want to play the short game (4 crashes) or the long game (5 crashes) and place the Crash Track card on the table with that side facing up.
 Place the Crash track disc (black disc) on position 0 of the Crash track and the Instability cylinder (red cylinder) on position 1 of the Market Instability track.

 2. Shuffle the decks
 Shuffle both the Loan and Investment decks.
 Draw 3 cards from the top of the Loan deck and place them face up on the table.
 There should always be 3 Loan cards available, so when one of them gets used draw a new one from the top of the deck.

 3. Coins and golds
 Take all the rest of the Coins and place them in a pile where all players can access them.
 This pile is referred to as the Printing Press.
 Take all the gold tokens and place them into a pile next to the Printing Press.
+This is called the Gold Reserve.

 How to play
 ===========

 No More Money usually takes 4 to 9 rounds to play.
 At the end of each round the dice are rolled and may cause Crashes.
-When the final crash happens the game ends.
-In the short game this is the 4th crash and in the long it's the 5th crash.
+The short game ends after the 4th crash and the long game ends after 5th crash.
 After the final crash, the player with most Gold pieces wins the game.

 Each round is divided in to 6 steps.
 Each is explained in detail in the following pages.

 1. Reveal New Investments
 2. Banker Auction
-3. Loan Payment
+3. Loans
 4. Auction of Investment Cards
 5. Cash In of Investment Cards
 6. Roll and Resolve